shymonk/shymonk/content/pages/about.md

 Subtitle: This is what i do
 Header_Cover: theme/images/about-bg.jpg

-Hi, I'm shymonk, a software engineer works with python.
+Hi, I'm shymonk, a software developer works with python.
 I am keen to write more readable code because i believe that:
 >   Programs must be written for people to read, and only incidentally for machines to execute.
->
->   -- The Structure and Interpretation of Computer Programs

-moreover, i'm also interest in design.
+moreover, i'm also interested in design.

-I choose [emacs](http://www.gnu.org/software/emacs/) as editor to write code and usually works on my Macbook Air.
+I choose [emacs](http://www.gnu.org/software/emacs/) as editor to write code and usually works on my Macbook.
-I talk about technology in Chinese and English on this site, all of writings and thoughts are my own.
+I talk about technology and share software experience in Chinese and English on this site, all of writings and thoughts are my own.

 ## Recommend Source